ICEI-PUC-Minas-PSG-ADS-TI/TIDAI-Template/docs/5-Interface-Sistema.md

-# 5. Projeto da Solução
+# 5. Interface do Sistema

 <span style="color:red">Pré-requisitos: <a href="4-Gestão-Configuração.md"> Planejamento do Projeto</a></span>